Your child can get a urinary tract infection when bacteria enter the urinary tract and multiply.

 Your child’s bladder is a hollow organ shaped like a triangle.
 When the bladder empties, the urine travels out of the body through the urethra.

 Most of the time, urinary tract infections are treated easily by your child’s doctor.
-Some children have problems with their kidneys that cause them to get frequent urinary tract infections.
+However, some children have problems with their kidneys that cause them to get frequent urinary tract infections.
+If your child experiences multiple urinary tract infections or febrile urinary tract infections, please notify a urologist.
+These symptoms are more alarming and may need further imaging.

 Children experience urinary tract infections in different ways.
 The symptoms are similar to those of other conditions, so it’s important to seek medical care when your child experiences these symptoms.